All Episodes

 And if you can tell people over and over again that a program that has a relatively small audience is number one, they'll end up believing it.

-And if you tell them it's the hippest and the coolest and the really hippist and coolest of the young people watch it, even though that's not true either, people will end up believing it.
+And if you tell them it's the hippest and the coolest and the really hippest and coolest of the young people watch it, even though that's not true either, people will end up believing it.

-What do you think the average age, according to market data research, the average age of the Daily Show viewer is 41?
+What do you think the average age, according to market data research, the average age of the daily show viewer is 41.

 I'm just here to tell you about them.